thinkshout/thinkshout/blog/_posts/2018-08-28-our-ntc-sessions.md

 author: natania
 published: true
 featured: false
-short: Want to hear us speak at the #19NTC?
+short: Want to hear us speak at the NTC in 2019?
 Vote for our sessions!
 tags:
   - 19NTC
   - Culture